borntofrappe/fullstack-d3/README.md

   d3.scaleQuantize().range(["Very low", "Low", "Average", "High", "Very high"]);
   ```

   `scaleQuantize` divides the domain in intervals of equal size, so that if the value falls in the first 20% of values, it is associated to the `Very low` label.
 Between 20% and 40% to the `Low` label and so forth.
-Refer to the documentation in the [`d3-scale`](https://github.com/d3/d3-scale) module for more details.

 - `d3.color` is useful to create a color which is then customized with the `.darker()` method.